giovannicandido/angular-http-interceptor/README.md

 I plan to add a LoadingBarInterceptor, a DialogInterceptor, and a SessionExpirationInterceptor.
 All of then optional, you can write your own.

+Note: The Http request will only execute after all observables in the before interceptors execute

 # How to use

     import { NgModule } from "@angular/core"